Innovation Expands Opportunities in Financial Services in 2026

 Digital Banking and the Reinvention of Customer Experience

-Regulatory responses have matured significantly, with agencies such as the U.S. Securities and Exchange Commission, the Commodity Futures Trading Commission, the European Securities and Markets Authority and the Monetary Authority of Singapore clarifying how existing securities, commodities and payments laws apply to various forms of digital assets.
-The Financial Action Task Force has established standards for anti-money laundering and counter-terrorist financing in virtual asset service providers, while central banks from the European Central Bank to the Bank of Japan and the Bank of Canada are piloting or exploring central bank digital currencies to modernize payment systems and bolster monetary sovereignty.
-Those wishing to understand the policy and technical dimensions of digital assets can review research and policy papers from institutions such as the BIS Innovation Hub, which regularly publishes work on tokenization, cross-border payments and the future of financial market infrastructures.
+Regulatory clarity has advanced, even if approaches differ across jurisdictions.
+Authorities such as the U.S. Securities and Exchange Commission, Commodity Futures Trading Commission, European Securities and Markets Authority, Financial Conduct Authority in the UK and Monetary Authority of Singapore have issued detailed frameworks covering the classification of tokens, licensing of virtual asset service providers, market integrity, custody standards and disclosure requirements.
+The Financial Action Task Force continues to refine its guidance on anti-money laundering and counter-terrorist financing controls for digital asset intermediaries, while central banks including the European Central Bank, Bank of Japan, Bank of Canada, People's Bank of China and Sveriges Riksbank are experimenting with or piloting central bank digital currencies to modernize domestic payment systems and reduce frictions in cross-border transfers.
+Those wishing to explore the technical and policy dimensions of these developments can review research from the BIS Innovation Hub, which regularly publishes work on tokenization, interoperability and programmable money, and can learn more about global policy coordination through reports from the International Organization of Securities Commissions, which increasingly addresses crypto and DeFi within its market conduct agenda.

 Innovation, Investment and the Global Economy